Email Service

 Application ID

-Application ID of your app registration
+Application ID for your app registration

-Application secrets
+Application Secrets

-Value of the created client key
+Value of the generated client key

 Maximum email size